FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Improvements in Speed and Performance

-When learning PDFAs, there are several other parameters that can be useful to try.
-Firstly, \textsc{redfixed} makes sure that merges cannot add new transitions to red states, when they do they are considered inconsistent.
-The key idea is that the red states are already learned/identified, and we should therefore not modify their structure. {This does not restrict modifications to their symbol and final probabilities.} Secondly, \textsc{blueblue} allows merges between pairs of blue states in addition to red-blue merges.
-Although state merging in the red-blue framework is complete in the sense that it can return any possible automaton, sometimes it can force a barely consistent merge.
-Allowing blue-blue merge pairs can avoid such merges.
-Thirdly, \textsc{markovian} creates a Markov-like constraint.
+The \textsc{markovian} parameter creates a Markov-like constraint.
 It disallows merges between states with different incoming transition labels when set to $1$.
-When set to $2$ (or $3$, ...), it also requires their parents (and their parents, ...) to have the same incoming label.
-When running likelihood-ratio with a very low statistical test threshold (or negative), and \textsc{markovian} set to 1, it creates a Markov chain.
+When set to $2$ (or $3$, ...), it also requires their parents, i.e., past states, (and their parents, ...) to have the same incoming label.
+When running likelihood ratio with a very low statistical test threshold (or negative), and \textsc{markovian} set to 1, it creates a Markov chain.
 With a larger setting, it creates an n-Gram model.
 Combined with one of the statistical consistency checks described above, it creates a deterministic version of a labeled Markov chain~\cite{alur1991model}.

-Finally, FlexFringe also implements the well-known kTails algorithm for learning automata often used in software engineering~\cite{biermann1972synthesis}, i.e., only taking futures sequences up to length $k$ into account, which can be accessed using the \textsc{ktail} parameter.
+FlexFringe also implements the well-known kTails algorithm, which is often used in software engineering~\cite{biermann1972synthesis}, i.e., only taking futures sequences up to length $k$ into account, which can be accessed using the \textsc{ktail} parameter.